Narrow Boat (book): Synopsis

 Part One is a general introduction to the English Canal system.
 He points out at the outset that "most people today know no more of the canals than they do of the old green roads which the pack-horse trains once travelled."
-If this is no longer true, it is largely thanks to this book.
 It has an account of converting the wooden narrowboat Cressy for liveaboard use at Tooley's Boatyard in Banbury.
 He paid particular attention to the traditional narrowboat decorations of Roses and Castles and the installation of a short bath, unusual even now on narrowboats.

 In Part Two 'on an afternoon of the last week in July' [1939] Tom and Angela set out up the Oxford Canal and into a different world of contours and canal pubs where boat captains with gold rings in their ears play games apart from their wives.
-They follow the Grand Union Canal to Market Harborough (alas no market) and north through Leicester to the Trent and Shardlow, where the scene in the Canal Tavern 'would have delighted Hogarth or Rabelais'.
+They follow the Grand Union Canal to Market Harborough and north through Leicester to the Trent and Shardlow, where the scene in the Canal Tavern 'would have delighted Hogarth or Rabelais'.

-They make their way up the still busy Trent and Mersey Canal through the Potteries before emerging into the rural landscape of Church Minshull where they stay and enjoy the unspoilt English countryside.
+They make their way up the still busy Trent and Mersey Canal through the Potteries before emerging into the rural landscape of Church Minshull where they stay and enjoy the unspoiled English countryside.

 Part Three starts with Rolt converting his petrol engine to run on paraffin, because of the shortage of petrol caused by the war.
-They start the journey south, encountering the horse fair at Market Drayton, a proper market town.
+They start the journey south, encountering the horse fair at Market Drayton, a market town.
 Having reached Autherley Junction they turned back on the Coventry Canal to use the whole length of the Oxford Canal, avoiding the lockage and industrial scenes of Birmingham.
 The voyage ends as they near Oxford.